 This is the shellac-based primer I used.
 It’s incredibly durable and does a great job of priming anything in a high-traffic area.

-Helpful tip: You can ask the paint department at Home Depot to tint your primer if you’re using a dark paint color.
+Pro tip: Ask the paint department to tint your primer if you’re using a dark paint color.
 That’s what I did which is why it looks like gray paint!
+This helps with better coverage so instead of having to do three coats of black paint, I only needed to do two!

 Did you paint the newel post?

 After the second coat, I caulked the seams on the risers using paintable caulk!
-Once the caulk dried, I sanded, vacuumed, and wiped the stairs so I could prep for paint.
+Once the caulk dried, I sanded, vacuumed, and wiped the stairs to prep for paint.

 Step Four: Painting the Stairs